dave31415/demo_plot/README.md

 Demo plotting in bowser with both matplotlib and D3 via vincent

-Requires flask and vincent packages
+Requires flask and vincent packages plus numpy and matplotlib